 12. Access Control

 This section introduces RDFox®’s access control system.
-The key concepts of the system are described first, followed by sections on authentication and authorization.
-Next, there is a walkthrough of how to secure and RDFox server.
-The section then ends with some examples of access control policies.
+The key concepts of the system are described first, followed by sections on roles, external agents, the role manager, and authentication.
+The final two sub-sections present a walkthrough of how to secure and RDFox server followed by some examples of access control policies.

 Access control settings may be persisted between sessions or for replication purposes.
 See Section 13 for more information.